-There are no special health formalities for visitors to the Azores and local hospitals are well equipped, should you be taken ill.
-We will let you know of any special fitness requirements for tours before booking.
+There are no special health formalities for visitors to the Azores and local hospitals are well equipped.

 The islands enjoy a mild, temperate climate throughout the year, but are more prone to rainy days during the winter months.